Top five cheap tablets for 2019

 Only logged-in Which? members can view our recommendations in the table below.
 If you’re not yet a member, join Which? to get instant access.

-Best cheap tablets
+Best cheap tablets for 2018

 A good example of a budget ten-inch tablet, there's a lot to like about this tablet, like its long, ten hour battery life.
 The processor won't have Apple panicking just yet, but it's a competent chip and gives this tablet plenty of power for daily tasks.